Clubs to get 1/4 of income from Champions League prize money

 Some clubs in eastern Europe can expect to get at least half their total income from UEFA.

-The Champions League winner this season should earn 100 million euros ($110 million) from UEFA.
+The Champions League winner this season should earn 100 million euros ($110 million) from UEFA, including results bonuses and a share of national broadcast rights deals.

-The latest research into the 32-team Champions League and 48-team Europa League lineups comes amid intense debate between UEFA, clubs, and leagues about changing qualifying paths and competition formats.
+The latest research into the 32-team Champions League and 48-team Europa League lineups comes amid intense debate between UEFA, clubs, and domestic leagues about changing qualifying paths and competition formats.

-European soccer leaders are struggling to find common ground on changes taking effect in 2024.
+European soccer leaders are struggling to find common ground on changes that will take effect in 2024.

+Some storied clubs want to create Champions League groups of eight teams to drive up their revenue.
+It would guarantee 14 games instead of six, with more of those against each other in higher-profile events.

+All 32 teams will get at least 17 million euros ($18.6 million) this season, including a fee based on their historical record in UEFA competitions.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports